Sly and the Family Stone played a crucial role in introducing black church aesthetics to popular music audiences in the late 1960s.

 This according to “Sly Stone and the sanctified church” by Mark Anthony Neal, an essay included in The funk era and beyond: New perspectives on black popular culture (New York: Palgrave Macmillan, 2008).

 Today is Sly Stone’s 70th birthday!
-Above, his legendary performance at Woodstock the year Stand! was released; below, a performance of I want to take you higher from the same tour.
+Below, a performance of I want to take you higher from 1969.